ElizabethBrooks/DGEAnalysis_ShinyApps/README.md

 A tutorial of the biostatistical analysis performed in this application is provided in [Downstream Bioinformatics Analysis of Omics Data with edgeR](https://morphoscape.wordpress.com/2022/08/09/downstream-bioinformatics-analysis-of-omics-data-with-edger/).

+## Acknowledgements

+This project was funded by the National Science Foundation grant "Collaborative Research: EDGE FGT: Genome-wide Knock-out mutant libraries for the microcrustacean Daphnia"  (2220695/2324639  to Sen Xu and 2220696 to Michael E. Pfrender).

 ## DGE Analysis Pipeline
 ![DGE Analysis Pipeline](RNASeqWorkflow_1Sep2023.jpg)